sc0h0/sc0h0.github.io/_posts/2024/2024-07-01-opening-victoria-open-data.md

     A sample json file profiling
   </figcaption>
 </figure>
-In total there were around
+In total there were around 670 CSV files however only 300 had more than 500 rows

 ### End